The Rock Enrichment Academy LLC Handbook

-- All supplies, water bottles, backpacks, lunch boxes, coats, etc. are to be labeled with your student’s name.
+- All supplies, water bottles, backpacks, lunch boxes, coats, etc. are to be labeled with the student’s name.

-- Students keep backpacks and all belongings with them or in a safe place at all times.
+- Students are to keep their backpacks and all belongings with them or in a safe place at all times.

-- If the student brings a toy specifically for “show and tell” or a class assignment, it may only be taken out of the backpack during the designated class time or during recess time (if permitted by the homeroom teacher).
-All other toys should be left at home.
-This is to include playing cards and games.
+- If a student brings a toy or other personal item specifically for “show and tell” or a class assignment, it may only be taken out of the backpack during the designated class time or during recess time (if permitted by the homeroom teacher).
+All other toys and personal items should be left at home.

-- Students are to leave all areas neater than you found them.
+- Students are to leave all areas neater than they found them.

 - Forms of discipline may include warnings, corrections, fines, probation, suspension or dismissal.

 - A warning and correction will be given first in most instances.
-If an incident report is written for your child, you will receive via notification through the Brightwheel app.
-Please contact the director should you need to discuss the incident.
+If an incident report is written for a student, their parents will receive the report via notification through an email, text, or phone call depending on the severity of the incident.
+Parents may contact the director if further discussion is needed.

 - Parents will be informed of the situation if a warning and correction do not correct the behavior.

-- At the discretion of the directors, some offenses can result in immediate dismissal from the program.
+- At the discretion of the Director and Advisory Board, some offenses can result in immediate dismissal from the program.

 - Fines will not exceed the cost to repair or replace property damaged by the student.